 This activity concept involves organizing conversations between people who hold very different viewpoints on public issues, in order to allow them to share their background and perspectives and gain an understanding of other people and their perspectives.
 Meetings would be chaperoned, at least initially, and could be held one-on-one or in small groups.
 If you may be interested in participating, please contact us.

 Designing a Framework for Collaboration Among Neighborhood Associations

-Following up on the State of the Boise Neighborhood Associations survey (see below), The Boise Commons has begun to help neighborhood association representatives design a framework for more effective collaboration between associations.
-An initial “summit” in November was attended by representatives of ten associations, followed by another in February 2017.
-Participants have defined the “What” – the kinds of things that they’d like to collaborate on – and the process is continuing into the “How”.
+Following up on the State of the Boise Neighborhood Associations survey (see below), The Boise Commons organized two summits (November 2016 and February 2017) to help neighborhood association representatives begin designing a framework for more effective collaboration between associations.

 “State of the Boise Neighborhood Associations” Survey

 This project was intended to produce the first clear picture of the strengths, needs, and scope of interest of Boise’s officially recognized neighborhood associations, based on the perspectives of those active with the associations and the larger communities that they serve.
 That picture can help identify areas of opportunity for enhancing the associations’ ability to serve neighborhoods.
 The final survey report can be downloaded in the Exhibit Hall.